When is the best time to apply to the High Point University PA program?

 I’m taking a summer class that you require.
 Can I submit my application to CASPA early and then update my CASPA application later?

 Once you submit and pay for your HPU program-designation fee , you are not allowed to make any changes or updates to your application (address updates are the exception).
-We recommend submitting documentation of at least 12 prerequisite courses as part of your CASPA submission.
-Our application deadline of November 1, 2014 allows applicants to timely submit their summer transcripts to CASPA and still be considered for interview.
+Our application deadline of October 1 allows applicants to timely submit their summer transcripts to CASPA and still be considered for interview.